wp-plugins/foursquare-checkins/readme.txt

 = Do you have any question? =
 * Please report your questions or bugs at Plugin <a href="http://iCrunch.co/foursquare-checkins/">Homepage</a>.
+* NOTE: I've created this plugin as of my personal interest only.

 == Screenshots ==
 1. Admin Panel Feed Information